1.800.858.7378 npic@ace.orst.edu

 • Schools should not let children use disinfectant wipes or other sprays.

-• Consider using lunch mats or other covers when children eat at their desks.
-Consider washing desks where children eat with soap and water instead of disinfectants.
+• Consider washing desks where children eat with soap and water instead of disinfectants.

 • Always keep children away while mixing or using disinfectants.
 Be especially vigilant when mixing because there will be an open bottle of concentrated product.